-The best hybrid cameras are the perfect solution for content creators who do a bit of everything.
-Equally adept at shooting pin-sharp stills and dynamic video, these models give you the ultimate flexibility, letting you switch from one mode to another in an instant.
+The best hybrid cameras are the perfect solution for content creators who shoot stills and movies.
+Designed to capture pin-sharp photos and dynamic videos equally well, these models give you the most flexibility and let you switch from one mode to another in an instant.

-If you create imagery professionally, then the ability to shoot both stills and video is a professional boon that can make you a lot more attractive to clients – whether it’s the ability to grab a bit of video at a wedding, or capture behind-the-scenes stills at a music video shoot.
-In the past, being this versatile would have required toting around two heavy camera setups – now, a good hybrid setup can make you more agile than you would have believed.
+If you shoot professionally, then the ability to take both stills and video can make you more attractive to clients – whether it’s the ability to grab a bit of video at a wedding, or capture behind-the-scenes stills at a music video shoot.
+In the past, being this versatile would have required toting around two heavy camera setups – now, a good hybrid setup means you only need one.

-The best hybrid camera, then, needs good enough spec in both departments to be worth buying, which is tricky to accomplish.
-You need decent video resolutions and frame rates – when making our picks, we’ve made 4K a prerequisite, as even though not every job will require it, you do need to at least have the option.
-A mic input is highly desirable, as is a vari-angle LCD screen for different shooting angles.
+When choosing the best hybrid cameras, we've picked models with decent video resolutions and frame rates – 4K is a prerequisite, and although not every job will require it, you do need to at least have the option.
+A mic input is highly desirable, too, as is a vari-angle LCD screen for different shooting angles.

-So, it’s a tall order.
-Which cameras thread the needle?
-We’ve had a debate in the DCW offices, and narrowed it down to just a few, covering a range of price points.
-Read on to get started, or check out our guides to the best cameras for photography (opens in new tab) and best cameras for video (opens in new tab) for some suggestions of models that specialize one way or the other.
+We've narrowed it down to just a few of the best hybrid cameras, covering a range of price points.
+Read on to get started, or check out our guides to the best cameras for photography and best cameras for video for some suggestions of models that specialize one way or the other.

 A solid refining of a camera that was already working well, the Nikon Z6 II ensures impressive shooting speeds in all modes by virtue of packing in two processors under its weather-proofed body.
 With a chunk of extra horsepower, it can capture stills at up to 14fps, and shoot 4K 60p video.
 In a nifty addition, it also features ‘hot-charging’ via USB-C, which in layman’s terms means you can charge the battery while using the camera, likely using a power bank or similar.